 ACCELITY VIDEO MARKETING TIP:

-Create an integrated strategy for your content: instead of just creating a blog on a topic or just making a video, create both.
+Create an integrated strategy for your content.
+Instead of only writing a blog on a topic or only making a video, create both.
 Sometimes it’s appropriate to create multiple supporting videos for just one blog.

 While there is a lot of success to be had on LinkedIn organically, there is a great deal of opportunity to be found in LinkedIn advertising.
-LinkedIn’s advertising options are similar to those of Facebook, providing users with the opportunity to create a variety of different types of ads with varying goals.
-This chapter will highlight some of the best practices for being successful with LinkedIn advertising in 2019.
+LinkedIn’s advertising options are similar to Facebook’s, providing users with the opportunity to create a variety of different types of ads with varying goals.
+This chapter will highlight some of the best practices for being successful with LinkedIn advertising in 2020.

-Before starting a LinkedIn advertising campaign, it’s essential to lay a strong foundation for your company.
-To do so, create a free company page for your SaaS business.
-This will establish your company’s brand on LinkedIn and is required for specific ad formats.
+Before launching a LinkedIn advertising campaign, it’s essential to lay a strong foundation for your company.
+Start by creating a free company page for your SaaS business.
+This will establish your company’s brand on LinkedIn—and is actually required for specific ad formats.

 In addition to setting up a company page, you need to create a campaign manager account.
 This account allows you to properly manage the ads platform.
 You can set up ad accounts, run campaigns and control budgets just by signing in.